aimacode/aima-python/README.md

 # Python 3.9 and up

 The code for the 3rd edition was in Python 3.5; the 4th edition code targets Python 3.7 and runs on Python 3.9 and up, but does not run in Python 2.
-The full test suite (including the deep-learning modules) is tested on Python 3.11/3.12; note that some optional dependencies (`tensorflow`, `keras`, `opencv-python`) do not yet ship wheels for the very latest releases, so a 3.11/3.12 environment is recommended for running everything.
+Continuous integration runs the full test suite (including the deep-learning modules) on Python 3.9, 3.10, 3.11 and 3.12; note that some optional dependencies (`tensorflow`, `keras`, `opencv-python`) do not yet ship wheels for the very latest releases (3.13+), so one of those versions is recommended for running everything.
 You can [install Python](https://www.python.org/downloads) or use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).
 You can run the code in an IDE, or from the command line with `python -i filename.py` where the `-i` option puts you in an interactive loop where you can run Python functions.
 All notebooks are available in a [binder environment](http://mybinder.org/repo/aimacode/aima-python).
 Alternatively, visit [jupyter.org](http://jupyter.org/) for instructions on setting up your own Jupyter notebook environment.

 Features from Python 3.6 and 3.7 that we will be using for this version of the code: